 Be sure to store hummus in an airtight container in the fridge when you aren’t eating it!

 Tips For Making Heart-Healthy Low-Sodium Hummus Recipes

-- Use herbs and spices for flavor.
-For example try lemon, garlic, and traditional spices like cumin.
+- Use fresh herbs and spices for flavor.
+For example try lemon juice, fresh garlic cloves, and traditional spices like cumin.

 - Opt for no salt or low-sodium canned items.

-- Use extra virgin olive oil as the source of fat, and top with pine nuts or sesame seeds.
+- Use extra virin olive oil as the source of fat, and top with pine nuts or sesame seeds.